Best Samsung tablet 2025

 You could even argue that the Galaxy Tab S9 saw the biggest upgrade over its predecessor, as Samsung finally made the move from LCD to OLED.
 This gives you darker blacks and richer colors, without feeling like a "second-class citizen."

-The true downside here, as previously mentioned, is that you have less room for multitasking on the Tab S9.
+The true downside here, as previously mentioned, is that you have less room to multitask on the Tab S9.
 It's better for casual use like streaming and gaming in bed than it is for DeX mode, and you may not want to pay a premium for that.
 But if you keep in mind that it'll get five years of support, this Tab will give you more than its money's worth over time.

 Best cheap tablet

-Samsung Galaxy Tab A9 Plus lifestyle render
+A hand on the Galaxy Tab A9 Plus

 (Image credit: Samsung)